First appointment for new patients

-I’m also a member of the International Menopause Society, the Royal College of GPs and the Primary Care Women’s Health Forum.
+I’m also a member of the International Menopause Society and the Primary Care Women’s Health Forum.
 I’m a Diplomate of both the Royal College of Obstetricians and Gynaecologists and the Faculty of Sexual and Reproductive Healthcare.

 You can follow me on Instagram @menopausehealth